collective-action/tech/README.md

     2018/10/09
    </td>
    <td>
-    "Hundreds" of drivers are expected to switch off their apps from 1pm, making themselves unavailable for work, union organisers said.
+    Hundreds of Uber drivers are expected to switch off their apps from 1pm, making themselves unavailable for work, union organisers said.
 Protests are also being held outside the ride-hailing app's offices in London, Nottingham and Birmingham.
    </td>
    <td>
     <a href="/actions/0039.md">